-This definition does not define technology, but notes that technologies may be 'hard and soft'.
+This definition notes that technologies may be 'hard and soft'.
 It is, however, linked to other terms, such as, vulnerability and resilience.
-The workshop report also states that
+The workshop report also states that "adaptation involves more than merely the application of a particular technology.
+Adaptation is an ongoing and reiterative process that includes information development, awareness raising, planning, design, implementation and monitoring.